sunfounder/zeus-car/docs/source/get_started/app_control.rst

 #.
 Let's start the Zeus Car.

     * When first used or when the battery cable is unplugged, Zeus Car Shield will activate its over-discharge protection circuitry.
-    * When you toggle the power switch ON, the power indicator will not light up, so you'll need to plug in the Type-C cable for about 5 seconds.
+    * So you'll need to plug in the Type-C cable for about 5 seconds.

             .. image:: img/zeus_charge.jpg